Steve Jobs' widow named Stanford University trustee

-SAN FRANCISCO Laurene Powell Jobs, widow of Apple Inc's (AAPL.O) late co-founder Steve Jobs, will be joining her alma mater Stanford University's Board of Trustees as of October 1.
+SAN FRANCISCO, Sept 5 Laurene Powell Jobs, widow of Apple Inc's late co-founder Steve Jobs, will be joining her alma mater Stanford University's Board of Trustees as of Oct.
+1.

 She will serve for 5 years at the elite university where she received her masters degree in business administration in 1991, Stanford said on Wednesday.